-Bonus tracks are listed in the wrong order on the CD back cover.
+Bonus tracks are incorrectly named on the CD back cover and on Spotify.

 LP: 1971, EMI Parlophone, PCSJ (D) 12080